- visit a college

 Fundamental concepts of information technology security.
 Topics include authentication methods, access control, cryptography, Public Key Infrastructure (PKI), network attack and defense methods, hardening of operating systems and network devices, securing remote access and wireless technologies and securing infrastructures and topologies.
 Emphasis on hands-on labs in both the Windows and Linux environments.
 Builds on thorough understanding of Transmission Control Protocol/Internet Protocol (TCP/IP) and security concepts and Microsoft (MS) Windows and Linux Administration.
-Prerequisites: (CIS126DA or CIS126DL) and (CNT150 and MST150XP), or permission of Program Director.
+Prerequisites: CIS126DA, or CIS126DL, or permission of Program Director.
 Prerequisites or Corequisites: Any MST150++ course.

 SUN System The Shared Unique Number (SUN) System helps students identify courses that will directly transfer among Arizona's community colleges and three public universities.
 Using the SUN System, students can easily search for and enroll in courses that offer direct equivalency at other Arizona colleges and universities.
 SUN courses have their own unique course number and prefix listed alongside each college's course number.

 Visit www.azsunsystem.com for more information.